Everything You Need to Know About Keratin Treatments for Smooth, Shiny Hair

 Get exclusive access to fashion and beauty trends, hot-off-the-press celebrity news, and more.

-The most controversial aspect of a keratin treatment is that the composition frequently includes formaldehyde, which the FDA is looking to ban.
+The most controversial aspect of a traditional keratin treatment is that the composition frequently includes formaldehyde, which the FDA is looking to ban.
 A carcinogenic chemical, the safety of formaldehyde in chemical straighteners was majorly called into question in December 2022, when a study showed that women who regularly use formaldehyde-containing products more than double their risk of endometrial cancer.
 (It's important to note that despite this statistic, the rate of endometrial cancer remains very low.)

 While the label "formaldehyde-free" is often touted in keratin smoothing treatments as a much safer alternative, you still need to be wary.
 Formaldehyde isn't just an ingredient you can control+find on a list; it's a gas that's released when other chemicals are exposed to heat.
-“To identify products containing formaldehyde-related ingredients, look for the following words on the label: Formaldehyde, formalin, and methylene glycol," explained medical researcher Alexandra Arriaga while discussing the best at-home keratin treatments with Marie Claire.
+To identify products containing formaldehyde-related ingredients, medical researcher Alexandra Arriaga recommends looking for the following words on your label: formaldehyde, formalin, and methylene glycol.

-What Should I Expect From a Keratin Treatment?
+What Happens During a Keratin Treatment?

 How Long Does a Keratin Treatment Take?